ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Automated API Testing with Jest, Supertest, and Docker: A Practical Guide - <a href="https://medium.com/@alwaysonlabs/automated-api-testing-with-jest-supertest-and-docker-a-practical-guide-bfc816a23536?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using Proxies in Web Scraping: Requests, Scrapy, Node.js, and cURL - <a href="https://medium.com/@ellebanna/using-proxies-web-scraping-developer-guide-7c19dcaf52eb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John`**
+✍️ **posted by `Annabelle`**

-<blockquote>While building out a REST API for a healthcare data platform, we needed an automated integration test suite for one of our REST APIs.
-The…
+<blockquote>Learn how to use proxies in web scraping across Python, Node.js, Scrapy, and cURL with real-world examples.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Handle Dynamic GraphQL Endpoints when Building Instagram Fetchers - <a href="https://medium.com/@saddamprt9922/how-to-handle-dynamic-graphql-endpoints-when-building-instagram-fetchers-dec4db8c6cd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Design a Candidate Ranking System (And Sound Senior Doing It) - <a href="https://medium.com/@techwithlandon/how-to-design-a-candidate-ranking-system-and-sound-senior-doing-it-fe97bcf51903?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saddamprt`**
+✍️ **posted by `Tech With Landon`**

-<blockquote>Building an Instagram fetcher becomes much easier once you understand that the hardest part is usually not parsing JSON, but keeping up…
+<blockquote>If you are interviewing for backend or full-stack roles, you will hear questions like:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Running ‘NPM Install’: How 4 Lines of Native Fetch Replaced My Search SDK - <a href="https://medium.com/@pentester720/stop-running-npm-install-how-4-lines-of-native-fetch-replaced-my-search-sdk-1510e44d0e04?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Structure a Node.js Service for Long-Term Maintainability - <a href="https://medium.com/@techwithlandon/how-to-structure-a-node-js-service-for-long-term-maintainability-78aee6babb4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ron K`**
+✍️ **posted by `Tech With Landon`**

-<blockquote>There is a disturbing trend in the SaaS industry: Every data provider suddenly thinks they need to publish a custom SDK for Python, Node…
+<blockquote>Shipping a Node.js service quickly is easy.
+Maintaining it six months later is the hard part.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Pompelmi: The Simplest Way to Add Virus Scanning to Your Node.js App - <a href="https://medium.com/@tommasobertocchideveloper04/pompelmi-the-simplest-way-to-add-virus-scanning-to-your-node-js-app-b7342520df73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why you should use the Controller-Service-Repository pattern in Node.js? - <a href="https://medium.com/techtrends-digest/why-you-should-use-the-controller-service-repository-pattern-in-node-js-e18615d215f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JustSouichi`**
+✍️ **posted by `Smit Thakkar`**

-<blockquote>Stop reinventing the wheel — one npm install and your files are protected
+<blockquote>a deep-dive into the Controller-Service-Repository pattern in Node.js — one of the most important architectural patterns for building…
-Continue reading on Medium »</blockquote>
+Continue reading on Coffee☕ And Code »</blockquote>

 <h3>5.
-Complete Guide to Integrating eSewa and Khalti Payment Gateways in Node.js (Nepal) - <a href="https://medium.com/@bibekmagar746/integrating-esewa-and-khalti-payment-gateways-node-js-50589600a679?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling Applications With Event-Driven Microservices and Node.js Developers - <a href="https://medium.com/@oliviasparker98/scaling-applications-with-event-driven-microservices-and-node-js-developers-6fde3431ba99?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bibek Kumar Bakabal`**
+✍️ **posted by `Oliviasparker`**

-<blockquote>Digital payments are rapidly growing in Nepal, with platforms like eSewa and Khalti making online transactions fast and convenient.
-For…
+<blockquote>As modern applications grow in complexity and user demand increases, scalability becomes one of the biggest technical challenges for…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How Your Server Handles 10,000 Connections — Threads, Event Loops, and the Architecture Behind Load… - <a href="https://priyashasetia.medium.com/how-your-server-handles-10-000-connections-threads-event-loops-and-the-architecture-behind-load-83eb0c8c5fdb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js finally gets a real WAF — and it runs inside your process - <a href="https://medium.com/@jptosso/node-js-finally-gets-a-real-waf-and-it-runs-inside-your-process-ed075518e947?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priyasha`**
+✍️ **posted by `Juan Pablo Tosso`**

-<blockquote>When you hit an API endpoint, something has to receive your request, figure out what to do with it, and send back a response.
-That…
+<blockquote>Announcing coraza-node (preview) — the first language-native connector for OWASP Coraza.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Why Node.js is a Preferred Choice for Scalable Application Development in the USA - <a href="https://medium.com/@virvainfotech/why-node-js-is-a-preferred-choice-for-scalable-application-development-in-the-usa-0abdd4d0bac1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Virva Infotech`**

-<blockquote>Node.js has become a key technology for building scalable and high-performance applications in the USA.
-Its event-driven architecture…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why Your Node.js Error Handling Will Fail in Production (And How to Fix It) - <a href="https://medium.com/@himanshuganglani/why-your-node-js-error-handling-will-fail-in-production-and-how-to-fix-it-5982e7d7a531?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Ganglani`**

-<blockquote>It’s 2am.
-Your production API is throwing 500s.
-Your logs say “Something went wrong”.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Kosakata Sunda: Kearifan Lokal dalam Bahasa dan Budaya - <a href="https://medium.com/@emailsdnol7/kosakata-sunda-kearifan-lokal-dalam-bahasa-dan-budaya-ed1356fbb58c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development for Business Growth: Why Joyno Media is the Right Partner - <a href="https://medium.com/@vonjoyno1/web-development-for-business-growth-why-joyno-media-is-the-right-partner-804d19901c42?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `Joyno Media`**

-<blockquote>Bahasa Sunda adalah bahasa yang digunakan oleh suku Sunda, yang mayoritas tersebar di wilayah Jawa Barat, Banten, dan sebagian DKI Jakarta…
+<blockquote>Discover how professional web development helps businesses build a strong online presence and drive long-term growth.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Agile or Waterfall: How to Choose the Right Methodology for Your Custom Software Project in 2026 - <a href="https://medium.com/@pawan4indomitech/agile-or-waterfall-how-to-choose-the-right-methodology-for-your-custom-software-project-in-2026-45001e74c204?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+PHP Comparison Operators Tutorial — Complete Beginner Guide - <a href="https://medium.com/@aishwaryajadhav7558/php-comparison-operators-tutorial-complete-beginner-guide-f677d207fb7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pawanindomitech`**
+✍️ **posted by `Web Designing Theory`**

-<blockquote>In the competitive world of custom software development, selecting the correct project management methodology is one of the most important…
+<blockquote>Introduction to PHP Comparison Operators
 Continue reading on Medium »</blockquote>

 <h3>3.
-Securing OAuth for SPAs with the Backend-for-Frontend Pattern - <a href="https://medium.com/@andycrossman712/securing-oauth-for-spas-with-the-backend-for-frontend-pattern-317ebc7eb4a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andy Crossman`**

-<blockquote>Single Page Application frameworks like React have become the dominant model for modern web development.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Top 7 Frontend Frameworks Developers Should Use in 2026 - <a href="https://medium.com/@sunil17bbmp/top-7-frontend-frameworks-developers-should-use-in-2026-82f43ac0ab04?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>If you are not a Member — Read for free here
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Problem Isn’t Advertising.
-It’s How We Deliver It - <a href="https://medium.com/@TazCW/the-problem-isnt-advertising-it-s-how-we-deliver-it-f2fd003a06a5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tazhmin C. W.`**

-<blockquote>Platforms, websites, and streaming services that give people 24/7 access to creators and content need advertisers if they want to survive…
-Continue reading on Medium »</blockquote>

-<h3>6.
-AI vs Human Website Copywriting in 2026: What Actually Works? - <a href="https://medium.com/@shortxyz47/ai-vs-human-website-copywriting-in-2026-what-actually-works-42c13709a4b0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Experts in Pennsylvania: How Most Businesses Lose Customers Online (And How to Fix It) - <a href="https://medium.com/@mathew.awm/web-experts-in-pennsylvania-how-most-businesses-lose-customers-online-and-how-to-fix-it-b26ca79441af?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Short Tin`**

-<blockquote>Most businesses in 2026 are asking the same question: should we use AI to write our website copy, or hire a human?
-It sounds like a simple…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Vue 4 + Laravel: The Best Full-Stack Combo for SMBs - <a href="https://medium.com/@musman92/vue-4-laravel-the-best-full-stack-combo-for-smbs-c1bf1953f4b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Usman Nadeem `**

-<blockquote>If you’re building a web application for a small or medium-sized business, you don’t need the most hyped stack — you need the most…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Vibe coding will produce the worst legacy codebases we’ve ever seen - <a href="https://adioof.medium.com/vibe-coding-will-produce-the-worst-legacy-codebases-weve-ever-seen-b2f721815c43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Agarwal`**
+✍️ **posted by `Matthews Goodman`**

-<blockquote>AI-generated code ships fast today and becomes unmaintainable debt tomorrow.
+<blockquote>Why your website isn’t converting — and how Hawk Horizon Digital builds high-converting, SEO-optimized websites for Pennsylvania…
 Continue reading on Medium »</blockquote>

 <br/>